masseygeoinformaticscollaboratory/quaketext/README.md

 #### bert_create_bio_files.py

-Creation of BIO files for BERT processing, uses regex to split up tweets and tags labels with the B and I tag elements.
+Creation of BIO files for BERT processing, reads in the final tags data and loops through each tweet and uses regex to split up tweets and search for if the words match any existing annotations labels with the B and I tag elements.
+Any other words are annotated with a O
 Creates 10 files at 10% increments for testing separation.
+Files are in the bio_data folder

 ## ./BERT_impacts

-#### BERT_impacts\bert_tokenizer.py
+#### BERT_impacts/bert_tokenizer.py

+This program takes in the created BIO files as input and trains the specified hugging face model.
-The program is able to use an AutoTokenizer on the following models:
+The program uses the AutoTokenizer function on the following models:

 1. bert-base-cased
 2. bert-base-uncased